-Getting Injured Pedestrians the Proper Treatment They Deserve
+Getting Injured Pedestrians the Proper Compensation and Treatment They Deserve

 While there are many benefits of living in major cities, there are also some inherent dangers.
 In urban areas there are more high-speed streets and highways, not to mention traffic as thousands of people make their daily commutes in and out of the city.
 As a result, there are also more pedestrian accidents and fatalities.
 Austin, Texas is no stranger to pedestrian accidents.
 In 2019 alone, two out of every five people killed on city roads were pedestrians, according to Austin police data.

 Just because these accidents are common, doesn’t mean pedestrians deserve to be injured.
 If you were harmed in a car accident or you lost someone you cared about, you deserve justice – justice that Chris Morrow Law, PLLC can help deliver.
 Our Austin pedestrian accident lawyer genuinely cares about the clients he serves throughout Texas and can get you both the treatment and compensation you need after being wrongfully injured.